 The Dementia Research Advisory Team (DRAT) is a group of people living with dementia and family carers / supporters who draw on their personal expertise as people affected by dementia to work alongside members of the research community as co-researchers and collaborators.
 Established in 2019 with just 11 individuals, the team now boasts 20 members, each bringing invaluable insights shaped by their own experiences of dementia.
 The members of the DRAT contribute to dementia research in a Person Public Involvement (PPI) capacity.
 At its core, the purpose of their work is to enshrine the lived experience of dementia throughout the research process.
 This is evidenced through active and meaningful collaboration with the research community; from devising research questions to presenting findings at conferences.
-The Dementia Research Advisory Team is supported by The Alzheimer Society of Ireland (The ASI).
-The ASI ensures that the ethos of PPI is integrated into all research initiatives, empowering members through bespoke training opportunities to input into The ASI's Research Strategy, contribute to funding decisions and influence research outputs.
+The Dementia Research Advisory Team is supported by The Alzheimer Society of Ireland (ASI) who ensures that the ethos of PPI is integrated into all research activities.
+The ASI empowers the members with tailored training opportunities, enabling them to shape ASI's Research Strategy, contribute to funding decisions, and influence impactful research outcomes.